kutlie/hello-world/README.md

 Hi everyone

-My name is KK and i'm learning how to use GitHub.
+My name is KK and i'm learning how to use GitHub in 2020.